What is the Best Approach to Challenge the Requirements Under FAR 52.219-9? Minimize the Chance of Noncompliance and Contract Termination

-Small Business Subcontracting Plan Requirements
+What Should Your Plan Include?
+FAR 52.219 9 Small Business Subcontracting Plan Requirements

-A common hurdle for bidders when developing Small Business Subcontracting Plan requirements is whether there are actual contractors that are available to do the work.
-Others fear that when they submit the requirement in their bid, whether the Agency could terminate them for failure to meet the subcontracting requirements.
+A common hurdle for bidders when developing FAR Clause 52.219-9 small business subcontracting organization requirements s whether there are actual contractors that are available to do the work.
+Others fear that when they submit the requirement in their bid, whether the Agency could terminate them for failure to meet the requirements.

 These are valid concerns.
 However, Small Business Subcontracting Plans should be viewed as goals.
 Large businesses can run into problems when they do not in good faith try to meet those goals.
 Be aware that the SBA has issued new rules about FAR 52.219-9 subcontracting plan requirements.

 Do You have to Use Small-Business Subcontractors During Performance of the Contract?

 If you have proposed to use small businesses in your proposal, then Yes.
 The new SBA rules now require you as a prime contractor under FAR clause 52.219-9 to make good-faith efforts to utilize their proposed small-business subcontractors during performance to the same degree that such small businesses were relied on when the prime prepared the response to the government’s bid.
 If the prime contractor is unable to make this effort, it must explain in writing to the contracting officer.
 There also is something to be said for the requirements of similarly situated small business rules when trying to meet this requirement.